The Carburetor Shop LLC

 The same philosophy holds when trying to take an aftermarket carburetor

-(whether genuine Carter or one of the clones) and recalibrate the aftermarket
+(whether genuine Carter or one of the imitations) and recalibrate the

 The idle air bleed circuit